Border Patrol

 Variations on a Theme

-This size 1 example is unusual for combining the rosette of a style 28
+This size 1 example is unusual for combining the rosette of a style 26 or

 This unique 0-34 has a wide pearl center rosette ring which to my

-knowledge has not been seen on another example.
-This wide band of
+knowledge has not been seen on another example from the period.
+This

 pearl is similar, however, to the band of pearl used in the 1840's in